Answering Open-Domain Questions of Varying Reasoning Steps from Text: Introduction

 \section{Introduction}

-Using knowledge to solve problems is a hallmark of intelligence, and open-domain question answering (QA) is an important means for intelligent systems to make use of the knowledge in large text collections.
-With the help of large-scale datasets based on Wikipedia \citep{rajpurkar2016squad, rajpurkar2018know} and other large corpora \citep{trischler2016newsqa, dunn2017searchqa, talmor2018web}, the research community has made substantial progress on tackling this problem in recent years, notably in the direction of complex reasoning over multiple pieces of evidence, or \emph{multi-hop} reasoning \citep{yang2018hotpotqa, welbl2018constructing, chen-etal-2020-hybridqa}.
+Using knowledge to solve problems is a hallmark of intelligence.
+Since human knowledge is often containned in large text collections, open-domain question answering (QA) is an important means for intelligent systems to make use of the knowledge in large text collections.
+With the help of large-scale datasets based on Wikipedia \citep{rajpurkar2016squad, rajpurkar2018know} and other large corpora \citep{trischler2016newsqa, dunn2017searchqa, talmor2018web}, the research community has made substantial progress on tackling this problem in recent years, including in the direction of complex reasoning over multiple pieces of evidence, or \emph{multi-hop} reasoning \citep{yang2018hotpotqa, welbl2018constructing, chen-etal-2020-hybridqa}.

-Despite this success, most previous systems are developed with, and evaluated on, datasets that contain exclusively \emph{single-hop} questions (ones that require a single document or paragraph to answer) or \emph{multi-hop} ones.
-As a result, their design is often tailored exclusively to single-hop \citep[\eg,][]{chen2017reading, wang2018evidence} or multi-hop questions \citep[\eg,][]{nie2019revealing, min-etal-2019-multi, feldman2019multi, zhao2020complex, xiong2021answering}; even when the model is designed to work with both, it is often trained and evaluated on exclusively single-hop or multi-hop settings \citep[\eg,][]{asai2020learning}.
+Despite this success, most previous systems are developed with, and evaluated on, datasets that contain exclusively \emph{single-hop} questions (ones that require a single document or paragraph to answer) or \emph{two-hop} ones.
+As a result, their design is often tailored exclusively to single-hop \citep[\eg,][]{chen2017reading, wang2018evidence} or multi-hop questions \citep[\eg,][]{nie2019revealing, min-etal-2019-multi, feldman2019multi, zhao2020complex, xiong2021answering}.
+Even when the model is designed to work with both, it is often trained and evaluated on exclusively single-hop or multi-hop settings \citep[\eg,][]{asai2020learning}.
 In practice, not only can we not expect open-domain QA systems to receive exclusively single- or multi-hop questions from users, but it is also non-trivial to judge reliably whether a question requires one or multiple pieces of evidence to answer \emph{a priori}.
 For instance, \emph{``In which U.S. state was Facebook founded?''} appears to be single-hop, but its answer cannot be found in the main text of a single English Wikipedia page.